Zebiano/Labeler/README.md

   <!-- <a alt="CLI Status"><img src="https://img.shields.io/badge/CLI-Failing-red.svg"></img></a> -->
 </div>

+> [!IMPORTANT]
+> Labeler has been ported to TypeScript and has undergone various changes with the v6 release, some of them breaking!
+Please refer to the changelog for more details, including instructions on how to migrate.

 ## Why?

 Because I was sick of always deleting the default labels and uploading my own ones.